Iwata, Shizuoka: History

 Iwata is an ancient settlement, and human habitation dates from the Japanese Paleolithic period, with obsidian tools and shell middens having been found.
-Numerous kofun burial mounds are also found in the area of the city, which came under the control of the Yamato dynasty around the time of the semi-legendary Emperor Seimu.
+Numerous kofun burial mounds are also found in the area of the city, which came under the control of the imperial dynasty around the time of the semi-legendary Emperor Seimu.
 The Nara period provincial capital and provincial temple of Tōtōmi Province were located in Iwata.
 During the Edo period, it developed as a post station on the Tokaidō highway connecting Edo with Kyoto and contained Mitsuke-juku, one of the 53 stations on the road.

 With the establishment of the modern municipalities system of the early Meiji period on October 1, 1889, Mitsuke Town within Iwata District, Shizuoka was established.
 Later that year, Nakaizumi Town and Ninomiya Village merged to form Nakaizumi Town.
 These two towns merged on November 1, 1940 with Saikai Village and Tenryū Village to form the new town of Iwata.
 Iwata was raised to city status on April 1, 1948.

 On April 1, 2005, the neighboring towns of Fukude, Ryūyō and Toyoda, and the village of Toyooka (all from Iwata District) were merged into Iwata.